 Although incentives to utilize these used products are low, there is an increasing demand for recycled polyester from the fashion and textile industry.
-Today, companies are heavily dependent on virgin plastics, with polyester having a market share of 51.5 per cent of the total global fibre production.
+Today, companies are heavily dependent on virgin plastics, with polyester dominating the market at 51.5 per cent of the total global fiber production.

-“Worn-out straps and round slings for transport and heavy lifting might seem a world away from fashion, but the two industries have one thing in common: the use of virgin polyester as a key material.
-Due to the significant volumes of discarded polyester and an increasing demand for recycled polyester in fashion, we see great potential in a larger scale circular model.”
-Hanna Skoog, Program Director, Circular Economy, Axfoundation
+Due to the significant volumes of discarded polyester and an increasing demand for recycled polyester in fashion, we could see great potential in a large-scale circular model.
+Hanna Hobohm Skoog, Program Director, Circular Economy, Axfoundation

-In the project From Waste to Fashion, the goal was to develop a new ecosystem for polyester where industrial polyester waste would be recycled and used as input material in the fashion industry, and ultimately, other sectors.
-This would enable a reduction of waste from polyester transportation and lifting products as well as reducing the use of virgin polyester in fashion.
+In the project From Waste to Fashion, the goal was to develop a new ecosystem for industrial polyester, finding ways to recycle industrial polyester waste and turn it into input material for the fashion industry, and ultimately, other sectors.
+The aim was to enable a reduction of waste from polyester transportation and lifting products as well as reduce the use of virgin polyester in fashion.
 The project was active between 2018 and 2021.

 Firstly, Axfoundation mapped the demand for recycled polyester among Swedish fashion and outdoor brands to better understand the companies’ processes of sourcing recycled polyester and their thoughts on the future of materials.

 After validating the demand for an alternative feedstock for recycled polyester, the next step was to evaluate the recyclability of the feedstock.
-The textile used for the transportation and lifting products from Axel Johnson International is made from 100% high-strength industrial polyester and the used products are often contaminated with oil and dirt.
+The textile used for the transportation and lifting products at Axel Johnson International, is made from 100% high-strength industrial polyester and the used products are often contaminated with oil and dirt.
 The project evaluated different methods for both mechanical and chemical recycling.

 Finally, the project decided to participate in the ‘Smart Loops’ research project.
 This research project, led by IVL, aimed to evaluate whether it is possible to have a specific collection and get smaller, but cleaner material streams, so-called “Smart loops” in Sweden.
 The results from the research project can be found here.